Learning to flock in open space by avoiding collisions and staying together: Results

 \subsection{Onset of cohesive flocking}

-We have verified numerically that our RL algorithm leads to a state of cohesive flocking in a relatively small number of training episodes, both in the CT and DT paradigms.
+We have verified numerically that our RL algorithm leads to a state of cohesive flocking in a relatively small number of training episodes, both in the CT and DT paradigms, see for instance Video1 in Supplementary.
 In particular, flocking alignment is quantified as usual via the scalar polar order parameter (OP)

 For an ordered ensemble of mutually correlated agent headings $\Phi(t)$ is finite and of order one, while it tends to zero for uncorrelated and disordered headings.
 In finite flocks, in the latter case one has indeed $\Phi(t) \sim 1/\sqrt{N}$ due to finite fluctuations.
-Furthermore, group cohesion can be assessed via the mean distance to the group center of mass (MDCM)
+Furthermore, group cohesion can be assessed via the mean distance to the group center of mass (MDCM) which estimates the typical flock size

 with